HandongHCI/HandongHCI.github.io/Courses/HFE01.md

 - To be detailed, what are the physical, cognitive, and emotional characteristics of humans?
 - What (bio-) data (which human keeps producing every moment) could be used in designing a product or a service?

 Well..
-You might not want to answer this now, right?
+You might not want to answer this right now?
 But, you will need to be available to answer those questions at the end of this course.
 And I know you can.

 Through the course, you will get familiar with the concept of HF/E. And you will surely have a new perspective of the world and human being after you finish to take this course.
 You will also acquire a fundamental philosophy about 'how to make/design a product' for successful business in a market.

 Today, let's get brief understaning about HF/E.

-Are you ready to learn about the human?
+Are you ready to learn about the human and 'things' around human?

 #### [Video Lectures]

+### A. Basics of HF/E

+- HF/E and User-Centered Design I (an old video, but it well explains about HF/E)
+<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/LAKlmdMHpdE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+- HF/E and User-Centered Design II (this video explains various concepts clearly with good examples)
+<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/v19hAbLAWyk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+- History of human factors in Aviation
+<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/H36MhK5ADUk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+### B. HF/E Research Cases

 - Ergonomics and Human Factors at Iowa State
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/urhU5XBh2KA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-- History of HF/E
-<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/5r1aFRiqLCI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-- Ergonomics and Design
-<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/LAKlmdMHpdE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-- History of human factors (Example by Aviation domain)
-<div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/H36MhK5ADUk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 - Center for Ergonomics at University of Michigan
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/_WG-Wm1XLhE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>